s1290144/Trello-team-A/README.md

 We couldn't submit result.

-Program changes we made to solve the problem:
+Program changes to solve the problem:

 At fast, I tried running the program taken from github with the dataset, but it did not output any error messages.
 However, there was no output either.

 (1) I changed [open("childrenStory.txt").read()] to [open("childrenStory.txt","r")] in line 527 of the program.